crogger62/collegescore/README.md

 Based on this search criteria a map is displayed showing all of the universities that match this criteria.

+** Please note ** - it takes a few seconds for the file to be read and processed and before the map is initially rendered.

 The application uses the leaflet library for presenting maps.